ToruNiina/toml11/README.md

 ----

-You can also use this with a `toml::value` that is expected to be a `toml::table`.
+You can also use this with a `toml::value` that is expected to contain a `toml::table`.
 It automatically casts the `toml::value` to a `toml::table`.
 If it failed to cast, it would throw a `toml::type_error`.